Patrick Farrell (photojournalist): Early life and education

-Born and raised in Miami, Edward Patrick Farrell grew up as the seventh child in a family of 12 children born to Dr. James and Peggie Farrell.
+Farrell was born in Miami on July 1, 1959, the seventh of 12 children born to Dr. James and Peggie Farrell.
 Farrell says he owes his discovery of photography to an eye injury he suffered when he was shot in the right eye by a BB gun pellet while he was trick-or-treating on Halloween in 1971.
 He spent a week with both eyes bandaged shut at Larkin General Hospital in South Miami.
 His view of the world changed after his bandages were removed, and he began to pay more attention to the details and light around him, Farrell says.
 As a result of the eye injury, Farrell is a left-eye shooter and holds the camera up to his left eye.
 After he discovered photography, he destroyed a bathroom in his parents' home by turning it into a darkroom.

 He is a 1977, graduate of Christopher Columbus High School, an all-boys Catholic school in Miami.
 He graduated from the University of Miami in 1981, with a bachelor's degree in television and film production.
 He credits longtime School of Communication professor Michael Carlebach for influencing his decision to pursue photojournalism as a career.